max-andr/relu_networks_overconfident/README.md

 ## Models

-You can find all the models presented in Table 1 in the folder `exp_paper`.
+You can find all the models presented in Table 1 in the folder `exps_paper`.
 The file names of the models contain the hyperparameters used for their training.
 For example:
 `2019-04-04 16:27:49_dataset=cifar100 model=resnet_small p_norm=inf lmbd=0.0005 at_frac=1.0 pgd_eps=0.3 pgd_niter=40 frac_perm=0.5 loss=max_conf`